GENESIS 46 – 47:12

 |

-JOSEPH’S ENTRANCE INTO EGYPT
+ENTRANCE INTO

 Senusret II[30] (Sesostris II) |